saurabmish/saurabmish/README.md

 The repositories that I'm working on the most are [Reddit Backend][1] and [Spring Boot][2].

+In the Reddit Backend project, I'm [revisiting the group project][3] for a course I was enrolled in, during Spring 2020.
+See whats new [here][2].

 In the Spring Boot project, I'm trying to understand how a modern Java microservice application works.
 My focus in on RESTful API development & testing using spring microservices.

-In the Reddit Backend project, I'm [revisiting the project][3] for a course I was enrolled in, during Spring 2020.
-See whats new [here][2].

 Serious projects (pinned) are integrated with remote build environments like Travis CI, CircleCI, and GitHub Actions, where complete coverage for souce code and test cases are performed.